mayaarvanitis/mayaarvanitis/README.md

 ### 🌱 I'm Maya, a U3 Computer Science & Biology student at McGill University.
 --------------------------------------------------------------------
-### 🧬 I am passionate about using computational techniques to solve biological problems!
+### 🧬 I am passionate about using computational methods to solve biological problems!

 💬 Ask me about ```machine learning```, ```bioinformatics``` .

 ### 🌟 Languages and Libraries:
 - Python
 - Java
 - C/C++